gem/oq-engine/doc/adv-manual/mean-ground-motion-field.rst

 can set ``ground_motion_fields = 1``, since you would just waste time and space by generating multiple copies.

-Finally a warning on the quotes about the term hazardlib "mean" ground motion field: in log space it is truly a mean, but in terms of the original GMFs this a geometric mean which is the same as the median since the distribution is lognormal, so you can also call this the hazardlib *median* ground motion field.
+Finally let's warn again on the term hazardlib "mean" ground motion
+field: in log space it is truly a mean, but in terms of the original GMFs it is a geometric mean - which is the same as the median since the distribution is lognormal - so you can also call this the hazardlib *median* ground motion field.